The medical humanities minor is an interdisciplinary program drawing from over 20 academic subjects.

-Under the direction of Dr. Fritz Allhoff and Mr. David Charlton (Philosophy), the Medical Humanities Workgroup is a new initiative on the campus of Western Michigan University, coordinating individuals from the campus and broader Kalamazoo community with interests in the humanistic dimensions of medicine and health.
-To this end, we understand the medical humanities quite broadly, including, but not limited to: medical ethics, history of medicine, medical anthropology, religious approaches to health, health narratives, health education, conceptions of wellness, and so on.
+The Medical Humanities Workgroup at Western Michigan University coordinates individuals from the campus and broader Kalamazoo community with interests in the humanistic dimensions of medicine and health.
+We understand the medical humanities quite broadly, including: medical ethics, the history of medicine, medical anthropology, religious approaches to health, health narratives, health education, and conceptions of wellness.